 Graduate School Vote

 Assessment and Review.
-Materials must be received by the 10th of the month in order to be considered by the Assessment and Review Committee of Graduate Council during that same month.
+Materials must be received by the 10th of the month in order to be considered by the Assessment and Review Committee of the Graduate Council during that same month.
 The Assessment and Review Committee of the Graduate Council will review and vote on the Assessment of Student Learning Plan.
-If approved, the proposal will be forwarded to the Academic Affairs Committee of Graduate Council for a vote.
+If approved, the proposal will be forwarded to the Academic Affairs Committee of the Graduate Council for a vote.
 The proposers will be requested to attend all Graduate Council meetings when the proposal is on the agenda to present an overview of the program and respond to questions if they arise.

 Academic Affairs.
 The Academic Affairs Committee of the Graduate Council will review the curriculum of the proposal.
 If approved, the proposal will be added to the agenda of the next Graduate Council meeting.
 If not approved, the proposal will be returned to the interdisciplinary program faculty for revision.

 Graduate Council.
-Following approval by the Assessment and Review and Academic Affairs committees, the proposal will be submitted to the full Graduate Council for vote.
+Following approval by the Assessment and Review and Academic Affairs committees, the proposal will be submitted to the full Graduate Council for a vote.
 If approved, the proposal will be forwarded to the Academic Affairs Committee of Faculty Senate.
 If not approved, the proposal would be returned to the interdisciplinary program faculty for revisions and resubmission to the Graduate Council Academic Affairs Committee.

 Faculty Senate Academic Affairs Committee Vote